๐ŸŒฒ Oregon Eviction Notice Laws

 Oregon’s statewide just-cause eviction law (SB 608, 2019) severely restricts no-cause terminations.
 After the first year of a tenancy, landlords generally cannot terminate without a qualifying reason.
 No-cause terminations are only permitted in limited circumstances:

-• Qualifying just-cause reasons after year one include: landlord or immediate family moving in, substantial renovations requiring vacancy, demolition, or sale to buyer who will occupy
+• โœ… Qualifying just-cause reasons after year one: landlord or immediate family moving in, substantial renovations, demolition, or sale to buyer who will occupy

 For no-cause or qualifying just-cause terminations after the first year, Oregon law may require landlords to pay tenants one month’s rent in relocation assistance at the time of notice.
 Failure to pay required relocation assistance makes the termination invalid.
-Portland has additional local relocation assistance rules that are even more generous.
+Portland has additional local relocation assistance rules.

 1